 Results-oriented monitoring: observing progress and recognising trends at an early stage

-Results-oriented planning, monitoring, and evaluation are key tools used by the DAAD to continue to develop its programmes in line with perceived needs so that an effective and sustainable contribution can be made to developing cosmopolitan higher education systems and to tackling global challenges.
+Results-oriented planning, monitoring, and evaluation are key tools used by the DAAD to continue to develop its programmes in line with perceived needs so that an effective and sustainable contribution can be made to develop higher education systems and to tackle global challenges.

 Evaluation: learning from experience